 Top tips for choosing your subjects

 St Brendan’s offers a wide choice of different A-levels and BTECs which can be combined in any way to suit personal interests and career goals.
-With over 70 subjects to pick from, making 3 (or 4) A-level choices can often be a daunting experience!
+With over 70 subjects to pick from, making 3 A-level choices can often be a daunting experience!

 There are many things to consider when choosing your Level 3 subjects.
 Make sure you think about:

 - What subjects do you enjoy at school?

 - What subjects are you good at?
 Would you like to continue studying these?